ionicthemes/building-a-complete-mobile-app-with-ionic-framework/README.md

 	- Wordpress is very flexible and you can use it in many ways, as a blog, a cms, or ecommerce (using woocommerce for example), etc. Also there are tons of plugins that will help you add different functionalities.
 	- You can easily access your Wordpress content through it’s JSON API.
 	- This is a fast and general solution, so depending on what your are planning to build you may need something more powerful and custom.
-2. Use **Parse** or **Firebase** (both “backends as a service”)
+2. Use **Parse** or **Firebase** (both “backend as a service”)
-	- [Firebase](https://www.firebase.com/) is a great service that will help you build your app’s backend with ease. (owned by Google)
+	- [Firebase](https://www.firebase.com/) is a great service that will help you build your app’s backend with ease.
+(Owned by Google)
-	- [Parse](https://www.parse.com/) is also another option which offers some of the same features as Firebase. (owned by Facebook)
+	- [Parse](https://www.parse.com/) is also another option that offers some of the same features as Firebase.
+(Owned by Facebook)
-	- Again depending on what your are planning to build you may need something more powerful.
+	- Again depending on what you are planning to build you may need something more powerful.
 3. If you are one of those who like to have strict control over the backend implementation, I suggest you to try **Strongloop**.
 	- [Strongloop](https://strongloop.com/) is a perfect solution if you need full control and custom functionalities on your backend.
 Basically is a platform that enables you to easily (I would say VERY easily) build custom API’s for your backend needs.
 (This is the solution I use for my clients production apps).